 Lung diseases can affect all parts of the lung.
-In some cases the transfer of gases from the air sacs to the blood (and vice versa) can be slowed down.
+In some cases the alveoli are damaged and this impairs the transfer of gases from the air sacs (alveoli) to the blood (and vice versa).
 In other cases the problem is that not enough air gets to the air sacs.
 This could be due to blockages in the bronchial tree or weakness in the muscles that expand the chest.
 In some cases the lungs struggle to remove or detoxify dangerous substances – this could be due to problems with mucus such as cystic fibrosis or due to overwhelming toxins such as smoking.

 Common Lung diseases include: